Muzec0318/Muzec0318.github.io/posts/hackthebox/soccer.md

 ![image](https://user-images.githubusercontent.com/69868171/218141547-5fdab925-67ba-414a-87a1-8e3cfedcd006.png)

 Boom we got a valid ticket response even when we know that the ID really doesn’t exist.
+This is confirmed SQL injection.